meilisearch/integration-guides/guides/pre-release-week.md

 > ⚠️ All the following steps in this section should be done with the [meili-bot](https://github.com/meili-bot) credentials.

-> 💡 Use [this tool](https://github.com/meilisearch/integration-scripts/tree/main/release-pr-creator) (only available internally) to automate the following steps. *(WIP: this tool should handle the different points and the exceptions with a detailed guide to follow.
+> 💡 Use [this script](https://github.com/meilisearch/integration-scripts/tree/main/release-pr-creator) (only available internally) to automate the following steps. *(WIP: this tool should handle the different points and the exceptions with a detailed guide to follow.
 For the moment only @curquiza will do this section.)*

 - In each integration repository, create a draft PR modifying the old version of MeiliSearch into the future release version.
 The branch name originating this PR should be `bump-meilisearch-v*.*.*`.
 In most cases, only the `[README.md](http://readme.md)` file changes.

 - Create a draft PR in the [meilisearch-digitalocean](https://github.com/meilisearch/meilisearch-digitalocean) repository modifying the old MeiliSearch version **into the RC version**.
 This branch originating the PR should be named `bump-meilisearch-v*.*.*-test`.
-This branch is only created for test purposes and will be close at the end of the pre-release week.
+This branch is only created for test purposes and will be closed at the end of the pre-release week.

 ## 🧪 Testing